i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/09-Stepper-Motor/README.md

 ![Stepper-Motor-EM257](https://github.com/user-attachments/assets/9e7d37e2-90f5-4b76-ab52-3e1ae5d8dac5)
 <br/>

-Bipolar stepper motor has a stator drived by two coil.
-Hence, a driver which can control two DC motor is needed to drive a bipolar stepper motor.
+Bipolar stepper motor is a bruhless motor which has a stator drived by two set of selenoids.
+Those selenoids are arranged in multiple sets of coil.
+Hence, a driver which can control two DC motor is needed to drive a two selenoids.
 Refer to motor and driver specification for voltage and current rating.
 <br/>

 <br/>